OtavioHenrique/vecna/README.md

 ## Monitoring

 Vecna already come with a solid set of log needed to debug and monitor and with a basic interface `Metric` which recommended use is with prometheus.
+If you don't want to use metrics now, just use the `metrics.TODO` provided.

 The `EnqueuedMessages()` function from `Metric` is useful to monitor how your workers is dealing with data flow, and if some workers need more or less goroutines.
 To use this metric, is recommended to use the `task.ChannelWatcher` object.